SHYAM-001/QUIZ-TIME/README.md

 QuizMaster is a dynamic web application built on Django, designed to provide users with an engaging quiz-taking experience.
 Whether you're a trivia enthusiast or looking to test your knowledge in a specific domain, QuizMaster has something for everyone.

+# Key Features:
+- User Authentication: Create a personalized account to track your quiz progress and scores.

+- Quiz Categories: Choose from a diverse range of categories spanning sports, science, pop culture, and more.

+- Leaderboard: Compete with other users and see where you stand in the global rankings.

+- Profile Customization: Personalize your profile with a unique avatar and background image.

+- Interactive UI: Intuitive and user-friendly interface for seamless quiz navigation.

+- Responsive Design: Enjoy the same great experience on both desktop and mobile devices.

 ## Installation